 I spend a lot of time on Quora reading folks posts and sometimes answering questions.
 One of the perennial questions that is asked quite frequently has to do with the art and science of steak.
-Most people are referring to beef steak but there are other kinds of steak but I’ll limit the scope to beef steak for this article.
+Most people are referring to beef steak.
+There are other kinds of steak but I’ll limit the scope to beef steak for this article.

 Questions range from “what makes a good steak?” to “how do I get a steak to <fill in doneness here>” so I’m going to cover all that from selecting the meat to actually cooking it.